 This is what a human cannon ball looks like

 David "The Bullet" Smith, 40, makes a living as a human cannonball.
-He's been doing it for 19 years and inherited the unusual career path from his father.
+He's been doing it for 19 years and inherited the obscure career path from his father.

 Comments